lukateras/triggerd/README.md

 [SOCK_MIN_RCVBUF]: https://github.com/torvalds/linux/blob/v4.19-rc4/include/net/sock.h#L2185

-This is a very opinionated queue mechanism and should be used only when appropriate.
+## Rationale

 It has been designed for continuous deployment via `triggerd nixos-rebuild switch`, where one can enqueue a rebuild just by sending a UDP packet, while at the same rebuilding only once for any N of consecutive requests.